Well, if

 reasonably

 good rates of 100+/hr.
-I started to feel that I’m falling asleep at the
+I started to feel that I'm falling

 keyboard and took my last 6 hour break around 0500 UTC.